 Ever wonder how to make authentic Thai chicken satay with peanut sauce?
 Here you go…

 I’m a big fan of Thai chicken satay with peanut sauce.
 This same recipe could be used with pork or beef too which are also popular at Thai restaurants.
-Pork is the meat of choice in Thailand with this one but Thai chicken satay with peanut sauce is the most popular here in the UK.
+Pork is the meat of choice in Thailand with this one but Thai chicken satay with peanut sauce is the most popular here in the US and UK.